Isaac Newton: Philosophiæ Naturalis Principia Mathematica

 Newton had been developing his theory of gravitation as far back as 1665.
 In 1679, he returned to his work on celestial mechanics by considering gravitation and its effect on the orbits of planets with reference to Kepler's laws of planetary motion.
 Newton's reawakening interest in astronomical matters received further stimulus by the appearance of a comet in the winter of 1680–1681, on which he corresponded with John Flamsteed.
-After the exchanges with Hooke, Newton worked out a proof that the elliptical form of planetary orbits would result from a centripetal force inversely proportional to the square of the radius vector.
+After his exchanges with Robert Hooke, Newton worked out a proof that the elliptical form of planetary orbits would result from a centripetal force inversely proportional to the square of the radius vector.
 He shared his results with Edmond Halley and the Royal Society in De motu corporum in gyrum, a tract written on about nine sheets which was copied into the Royal Society's Register Book in December 1684.
-This tract contained the nucleus that Newton developed and expanded to form the Principia.
+As part of this work, Newton also coined the term centripetal force.
+This tract contained the nucleus that Newton would develop and expand to form the Principia.

-The Principia was published on 5 July 1687 with encouragement and financial help from Halley.
+The Philosophiæ Naturalis Principia Mathematica was published on 5 July 1687 with encouragement and financial help from Halley.
 In this work, Newton stated the three universal laws of motion.
 Together, these laws describe the relationship between any object, the forces acting upon it and the resulting motion, laying the foundation for classical mechanics.
 They contributed to numerous advances during the Industrial Revolution and were not improved upon for more than 200 years.
 Many of these advances still underpin non-relativistic technologies today.
-Newton used the Latin word gravitas (weight) for the effect that would become known as gravity, and defined the law of universal gravitation.
+Newton used the Latin word gravitas (weight) for the effect that would become known as gravity, and formulated the law of universal gravitation.
 His work achieved the first great unification in physics.
 He solved the two-body problem, and introduced the three-body problem.